-Choose any two from the following four choices.
+Choose two from the following four choices.
 Entomology 314(16) and Nematology 344(16) cannot be taken in combination with Agricultural Economics 314(16) and 364(16).
+If Grapevine Sciences is your first major, you cannot take Genetics as second major.